Holidays

 It’s Been 30 Days Email.
 This campaign sends an email when a diner hasn’t purchased in 30 days.
 This helps re-engage diners who enjoyed their last order but haven’t had the restaurant top-of-mind since that experience, especially if it includes an incentive like a promo code.

-Because they have limited resources, small businesses often focus more of their marketing on new customer acquisition than on increasing lifetime value from existing customers.
-Automated email marketing is one of the new tools allowing small businesses like restaurants to address both types of customers.
+Because small businesses have limited resources, the marketing focus is typically on new customer acquisition than on increasing lifetime value from existing customers.
+Automated email marketing is one of the new tools allowing restaurants to address both types of customers.
 Another tool restaurants are using is digital loyalty programs.

 4. Offer and Promote Last-Minute Holiday Gifts

-As the days get busier leading up to gifting holidays like Hanukkah and Christmas, people often find themselves scrambling to purchase last-minute gifts for friends and family.
+As the days get busier leading up to the holidays, people often find themselves scrambling to purchase last-minute gifts for friends and family.
 Restaurants have a unique opportunity to cater to these last-minute gift shoppers.
-After all, demand for restaurant gifts like gift cards is surging.

-Restaurants may already sell merchandise and other gifts through their website, but many do not market them as proactively as they need to.
-This is important because, during holiday season, restaurants selling merchandise don’t just compete with other restaurants; they also compete with retailers, who market their holiday offerings very aggressively.
+You may already sell merchandise and other gifts through your website, but are you marketing your offerings effectively?
+This is important because, during the holiday season, restaurants selling merchandise don’t just compete with other restaurants; they also compete with retailers, who market their holiday offerings very aggressively.

 To stand out from that noise, restaurants need to get creative with how they package and promote their holiday gift programs.
 This is easier said than done, but restaurants can turn merch into a powerful holiday revenue stream with the right mix of creative marketing tactics.